vitaly-t/pg-promise/README.md

                     // converts value into PostgreSQL date/time presentation,
                     // wrapped in quotes (unless 'raw' flag is set);

+pgp.as.json(value, raw);
+                    // converts any value into JSON (using JSON.stringify),
+                    // then fixes single-quote symbols and wraps it up in
+                    // single quotes (unless 'raw' flag is set);

 pgp.as.array(array); // converts array into PostgreSQL Array Type constructor
                      // string: array[]